Caitlin Clark set out to turn Iowa into a winner. She redefined women's college hoops along the way

 The WNBA draft, where Clark is expected to be taken first overall by the Indiana Fever, awaits on April 15, little more than a week away.
 Then maybe some time with Team USA before the Paris Olympics.

 It's been a whirlwind.
 It will be a whirlwind.
 There will be time to reflect down the road.
-For now, there is just one more run with her teammates, one more opportunity to shoot deep 3s in front of a packed arena with millions more watching at home.
+Sunday marked the end of one part of her life.
+Next week begins the start of another.
+She's hopeful the people that made their way into the tent stick around for what's to come.

+“I don’t really get offended when people say I never watched women’s basketball before,” she said.
+“I think, one, you’re a little late to the party, yes.
+But, two, that’s cool.
+We’re changing the game.
+We’re attracting more people to it.”

-Some watch to root for her.
-Some will watch to root against her.
-Some will watch out of curiosity.
-Some will watch out of wonder.
+People that watched to root for her.
+People that watched to root against her.
+People that watched out of curiosity.
+People that watched out of wonder.

+Clark doesn't really care how or why they came along for the ride.
+It simply matters that they did, and that means more than any net-cutting ceremony ever could.

 “The way people are not only showing up, but cheering about the game and invested in the game, they understand the game,” she said.
 “They know what’s going on.
 They’re passionate about it.
 To me, that’s the coolest thing.”